University of Massachusetts - Computer Science

 The Google Anita Borg Scholarship

 The Google Anita Borg Scholarship hopes to encourage women to excel in computing and technology and become active role models and leaders.
-Scholarships will be awarded based on the strength of candidates' academic background and demonstrated leadership.
+Scholarships will be awarded based on the strength of candidates' academic backgrounds and demonstrated leadership.
 A group of female undergraduate and graduate student finalists will be chosen from the applicant pool.
-The scholarship recipients will each receive a $10,000 scholarship for the 2008-2009 academic year.
-Remaining finalists will receive $1,000 each.
+The scholarship recipients will each receive a $10,000 scholarship.

 Microsoft Scholarships